this post contains affiliate links, please see full disclosure policy for more details

 I stopped seeing Facebook as the enemy, as an algorithm to beat.
 I started to really look at how to *use* Facebook to my advantage and I went back to bare bones with it thanks to the help of Rachel and her course.

 Now the course goes into specifics, into when to schedule, how to schedule, what to schedule.
 It shows you the lazy and the powerful way to boost your posts, to create page ads.
 It shows you around the back end of your insights and explains them in detail.
-And finally, it tells you all about your pixel.
-I LOVE the pixel.
-This is my latest and greatest favourite discovery for finding engaged fans.
-There is a sample lesson to try out so you can see what I mean.
+And so SO much more!
+There is a FREE audience building workshop to try out so you can see what I mean.

 But in the meantime here is how I’ve gone about changing my Facebook attitude.